jdhaywd/FlightLine-Public/index.md

 **Personal Information Provided by You.** The personal information that we collect depends on the context of your interactions with us and the Services, the choices you make, and the features you use.
 The personal information we collect may include the following:

-- **Staff number** — your airline employee identifier, used to authenticate your account and retrieve roster data
+- **Staff number** — used to authenticate your account and retrieve roster data from your airline's scheduling system
-- **Crew code** — your personal crew identifier within the airline
+- **Crew code** — used to authenticate your account and retrieve roster data from your airline's scheduling system
 - **Display name** — optionally provided during Sign in with Apple
 - **Roster and schedule data** — trip lines, duties, sectors, and ground duties imported from your airline's scheduling system
 - **Postcode or home location** — if you choose to use the commute calculator feature
-- **Payslip estimation data** — salary, pension, tax code, and other financial parameters you voluntarily enter for payslip calculations.
+- **Payslip estimation data** — salary, tax code, and other financial parameters you voluntarily enter for payslip calculations.
 This data is stored locally on your device only and is never transmitted to our servers
 - **Fleetlist credentials** — if you choose to use the pilot lookup feature, your fleetlist.com email and password are stored in your device's encrypted Keychain and are never transmitted to FlightLine servers
 - **Calendar data** — if you grant calendar access, we write roster events to your device calendar.
 We do not read or collect your existing calendar data
 - **Custom key dates and notification preferences** — dates and reminder settings you configure within the app

 **Sensitive Information.** When necessary, with your consent or as otherwise permitted by applicable law, we process the following categories of sensitive information:

-- **Financial data** — salary, tax, and pension information you voluntarily provide for the payslip estimation feature.
+- **Financial data** — salary and tax information you voluntarily provide for the payslip estimation feature.
 This data is stored exclusively on your device and is never transmitted to our servers.

 **Information NOT Collected.** We want to be clear about what we do not collect:

-- We do not use any analytics or tracking services (no Firebase, Mixpanel, or similar)
+- We do not use any analytics or tracking services
 - We do not serve advertisements
 - We do not sell your data to third parties
 - We do not collect your location (GPS) data
 - We do not access your contacts, photos, camera, or microphone
-- We do not collect your airline login (BSAFE) password — it is used only in-memory during your session and is never stored or transmitted to our servers
+- We do not collect or store your company login password — it is used only in-memory during your session and is never stored or transmitted to our servers

 ### Information automatically collected